Woke up with severe tongue and throat swelling

 0 images remaining

-Internal and external jugular veins and normally on both sides.
+Internal and external jugular veins are normal on both sides.
 Cervical carotid arteries are patent.
 No dental caries or periapical lucencies of the maxillary or mandibular teeth.

 Several small lymph nodes are demonstrated, including several hyperenhancing submental lymph nodes, although none are abnormally enlarged (the largest are being 5 mm).